 Based on the data, let’s say that men need to sleep a little more and women need to have less on their mind.
 There is so much that goes into insomnia.
 Men are usually more sleepy and women are usually more fatigued, which is totally different.
 I recommend that adults try to sleep an average of 7 hours a day.
 Both men and women need more REM sleep.
 Maintenance, memory consolidation, and dreams are happening in REM sleep.
 With the increase in mental disorders, we must increase REM sleep to improve.
 Our sleep does not have to become worse with age and our symptoms do not have to add up as we face life each decade of life.
 As we sleep, diet, and exercise better we will get closer to a fountain of youth.
 It’s never too late to start to improve.

-The lack of bedtime consistency reported by Fitbit is very interesting and is going to be tough one to solve.
+The lack of bedtime consistency reported by Fitbit is very interesting and is going to be a tough one to solve.

 We have a way of life that gets in the way of our circadian rhythm correcting it will take some discipline.
 One of the most important concepts to improving sleep is consistency.
 Think of the power of routines.
 The body thrives on routine especially when it comes to the sleep/wake cycle.
 Your calendar being full of too many evening activities can set back your nighttime schedule.
 It’s easy to lose track of time playing (or working) on your smartphone before bed.
 Both of which will cause you to fall asleep later.

 It’s important to go to sleep early enough that you can naturally wake up when needed.
 Setting an alarm for the morning will likely disrupt REM sleep, which is the most important sleep for your brain and happens towards the end of your sleep.
 Setting alarms to exercise or get to work early is a bad idea for your sleep.
 Activities before school for children is even worse and should not be allowed in my opinion.